 Welcome!
 Thank you for visiting my site.

-I am a Ph.D.
-Candidate specializing in the dynamics of adversity within the workplace, where I take both intrapersonal and interpersonal perspectives.
+As a researcher, I specialize in the dynamics of adversity within the workplace, where I take both intrapersonal and interpersonal perspectives.
 In one stream of work, I address how individuals and teams interpret and respond to sources of adversity in their professional environments (e.g. when life events disrupt work; when obligations constrain personal morals).
 In a second stream, which is the core of my dissertation, I unpack the challenges associated with being resilient as a leader.
 I apply a variety of methodologies in my research, including field studies with organizations, pre-registered experiments, team simulations, and meta-analysis.
-For my dissertation, I am leading a partnership with a large organization to explore my ideas in the field.

-I also teach the fundamentals of leading and managing in the undergraduate business program and facilitate team building sessions for MBA students.
+I also teach the fundamentals of leading and managing in the undergraduate business program.

 *Designated as a Monograph.
 The designation is used to indicate work that makes a particularly substantial and significant contribution to the field, as decided by the Senior Editorial Team.
 On average, less than 1 article per year is selected, making it a “rare and high distinction” at the journal.